zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#runtimeclassstrategyoptions">Runtime<wbr>Class<wbr>Strategy<wbr>Options<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}runtimeClass is the strategy that will dictate the allowable RuntimeClasses for a pod.
+    <dd>runtimeClass is the strategy that will dictate the allowable RuntimeClasses for a pod.
 If this field is omitted, the pod's runtimeClassName field is unrestricted.
-Enforcement of this field depends on the RuntimeClass feature gate being enabled.{{% /md %}}</dd>
+Enforcement of this field depends on the RuntimeClass feature gate being enabled.</dd>

     <dt class="property-optional"
             title="Optional">